faizilham/msc-thesis/main/ch5_general_function.typ

 This example illustrates how the effect of `apply` is parametric to the effects of function `f`.
 The utilization of parameter `x` depends on the effect of `f` on its first parameter, which is $epsilon$.
 If function `f` has some effects on free variables annotated as $phiEf$, then `apply` also has the same effects.

+// TODO: - Why disallow annotating $Theta$ (esp. in top level functions) with explicit set, but allow for parametric $theta$ from input function: hard to reason with global states, but allows scope function to apply localized effect

 // $
 //   // ef + ef = ef; ef_1 + ef_2 = ef_2 + ef_1\
 //   // ef dot ef = ef; ef_1 dot ef_2 = ef_2 dot ef_1\